The fading 1990s in Japan: Driving forces behind the unemployment upsurge (with Hector Sala)

 JEL Classification: E24, E60, J01

-Unemployment in Japan: A look at the lost decade (with Hector Sala)
+Unemployment in Japan: A look at the lost decade (with H. Sala)

 Abstract